 Everything Is Relative

-Human beings are wired to compare things; moreover, people tend to compare (and focus on) two things that can easily be compared.
+Human beings are wired to compare things.
+Moreover, people tend to focus on two things that can easily be compared.

 When people were faced with those three options, the majority of people chose the third option (print-and-web).
-Not a single person went with the middle option (print-only) — why would they, after all?
+Not a single person wanted to purchase the middle option (print-only) — after all, why would they?

 What You Can Do

-Ariely argues that, “most people don’t know what they want unless they see it in context” or unless they have something to compare it to.
-So take advantage of this, and provide your consumers with a little context.
+Ariely argues that “most people don’t know what they want unless they see it in context” or unless they have something to compare it to.
+So provide your consumers with a little context.

 Instead of offering two incomparable products or services, present two choices that can easily be compared, and allow one option to stand out as the clear winner.